gavento/shallow-review/collect-classify/data/various_sources/draft-md-20251208-to-parse.md

 **Who edits (internal):** **Peli**

-**One-sentence summary:** Develop tools and technique for designing and testing multi-agent AI scenarios, for auditing real-world muti-agent AI dynamics, and for aligning AIs  in multi-AI settings
+**One-sentence summary:** Develop tools and technique for designing and testing multi-agent AI scenarios, for auditing real-world multi-agent AI dynamics, and for aligning AIs  in multi-AI settings

 **Theory of change:** Addressing multi-agent AI dynamics is key for aligning near-future agents and their impact on the world.
 Feedback loops from multi-agent dynamics can radically change the future AI landscape, and require a different toolset from model psychology to audit and control